AbieFund/abie-archive/CONTRACT.md

 * You can switch delegate
 * You can switch to direct democracy

+## Timing

+* Post-submission: 7 days
+* Review: 7 days
+* Vote: 14 days
+* Post-vote 'grace' period: 7 days

 ## Voting modes

-Voting mode is selected by the person responsible for the project and confirmed by the reviewer.
+Voting mode is **selected** by the `beneficiary` (proposal form) and **confirmed** by the `reviewer`.

 Default mode is set to regular mode.

-NO = members who declared themselves as opposed to a proposal

-YES = members who declared themselves in favor of a proposal
+Indicated values are not the final ones.

-#### Minor mode
+#### Seamless mode

-if NO > 5% { switch to REGULAR mode } else { FUND the proposal }
+*Low quorum, low majority, quasi-automatic PASS.*

+Requested majority: 30%

+Minimum quorum: 10%

+Particular timing: none

 #### Spammy mode

-if NO > 5% { switch to REGULAR mode } else { DUMP the proposal }

-#### Seamless mode

-if NO > 5% { switch to REGULAR mode } else { FUND the proposal }
+*Low quorum, low majority, quasi-automatic DUMP.*

+Requested majority: 10%

+Minimum quorum: 5%

+Particular timing: none

 #### Regular mode

-if YES > 50% { FUND the proposal } else { DUMP the proposal }
+*20% quorum, 50% majority*

+Requested majority: 50%

+Minimum quorum: 20%

+Particular timing: none

 #### Important mode

-if YES> 80% { FUND the proposal } else { DUMP the proposal }
+*30% quorum, 80% majority*

+Requested majority: 80%

+Minimum quorum: 30%

+Particular timing: none

 #### Emergency mode

-if YES> 80% { contract.balance is sent to SOO }
+*30% quorum, 80% majority, timing switch*

+Requested majority: 30%

+Minimum quorum: 80%

+Particular timing: fast

+## Return On Action

+The `beneficiary`is asked to publish videos, photos, testimonials.
+These can be rated ('likes') by any `member`.
+If this rating reaches 20% of members, the `reviewer` becomes `advisor` (part of the Advisory Board).

 ## Advisory Board

-A community vote (regular mode) allows to add a member at the Advisory Board.

-Only one member of the Advisory Board can modify the voting mode (sort of "soft veto").
+During the post-vote 'grace' period, any `advisor`

 ## Security

-* We should be able to modify the contract by vote (important mode).
-* Set a maximum amount of money to be accepted.
-If the contract receives more than $10K, we can send the extra-money to a selection of orgz (SOO) or just refund msg.sender.
+* If the contract receives more than 100 ETH, `donator` gets refunded.
-* Emergency process : emergency proposals needs to be quickly confirmed by reviewer.
+* Emergency process : emergency proposals needs to be quickly confirmed by the `reviewer`.
 We could incentivize this with a decreasing bounty.
-If the proposal passes, it requires 80% of the voters to send contract.balance to the selection of orgz (SOO).
-Refund is not an option.
+If the proposal passes, `contract.balance` is sent to all donators in proportion of what they gave.
-* There's probably other smart safeguards to be added...
+* The contract cannot be modified.